Truthful cake-cutting: Super-proportional mechanism

-The distribution D in step 1 should be chosen such that, regardless of the agents' valuations, there is a positive probability that a super-proportional division be selected iff it exists.
+The distribution D in step 1 should be chosen such that, regardless of the agents' valuations, there is a positive probability that a super-proportional division be selected if it exists.
 Then, in step 2 it is optimal for each agent to report the true value: reporting a lower value either has no effect or might cause the agent's value to drop from super-proportional to just proportional (in step 4); reporting a higher value either has no effect or might cause the agent's value to drop from proportional to less than 1/n (in step 3).

 Approximate exact division using queries

 Suppose that, rather than directly revealing their valuations, the agents reveal their values indirectly by answering mark and eval queries (as in the Robertson-Webb model).